Exterran Production Grows 24% with Miller PipeWorx Welding System | MillerWelds

 Surpassing production and output targets did not come at the expense of weld quality for the Exterran Brittmoore facility.

-The equipment improvements and standardization addressed issues with lack of fusion in the welds the facility had been seeing, leading to a 2% improvement in weld passage rates, which are now consistently above 95% for the facility’s pipe shop.
+The equipment improvements and standardization addressed issues with lack of fusion in the welds they had been seeing.
+A 2% improvement in weld passage rates means the shop is now consistently above 95% for the facility’s pipe welds.

 “It’s hard to get a 2% uptick when you’re close to perfect, but we were able to achieve that,” Koprivnak says.

-And because the weld puddle is more consistent, there is less spatter during the welding process, which significantly reduces the time Exterran employees spend grinding and cleaning between passes and post-weld.
+And because the weld puddle is more consistent, there is less spatter during welding.
+This significantly reduces the time Exterran employees spend grinding and cleaning between passes and post-weld.

 Machine setup in minutes

-Another factor in the improved productivity for the Exterran Brittmoore facility is the greatly reduced setup time of the welding system.
+Another factor in the improved productivity is the greatly reduced setup time of the welding system.

-Whereas previously, welding operators would spend about 30 minutes at the start of their shift — or anytime they needed to change machines — setting up the machine, that has been reduced to just a few minutes with the PipeWorx system.
+Previously, operators would spend about 30 minutes at the start of their shift — or anytime they needed to change machines — setting up the machine.
+That was reduced to just a few minutes with the PipeWorx system.

-Welding operators have SIM cards with their preprogrammed settings that they take from booth to booth, inserting the card into any machine for quick and easy setup.
-That’s important in a pipe shop that runs multiple shifts of welding operators each day.
+Welders have SIM cards with preprogrammed settings that they take from booth to booth.
+They insert the card into any machine for quick and easy setup.
+That’s important in a pipe shop that runs multiple shifts of operators each day.

 “It was an everyday occurrence where we were losing about a half an hour per operator just to get that machine set to where the operator wanted to run it,” Koprivnak says.
 “Now, you just put in your SIM card, your parameters are already set, you pick what number you want and you’re off and welding.
 It’s really not even minutes — it’s almost down to seconds now.”

-The machines also offer easy process changeover, so the Exterran welding operators can switch from MIG to Flux-Cored with the quick push of a button, since they use RMD for the stringer (another term for the root bead) and Flux-Cored for the cap pass.
+The machines also offer easy process changeover.
+Exterran welders can switch from MIG to flux-cored with the quick push of a button, since they use RMD for the stringer (another term for the root bead) and flux-cored for the cap pass.

 “I like it because it’s making my job easy and faster,” says Victor Vazquez, a welder at Exterran for 11 years.

-The smaller footprint of the machines also helps maximize booth space and makes it less cluttered for the Exterran welding operators, which not only improves their safety but also the efficiency of their movements.
+The smaller machine footprint also helps maximize booth space and makes it less cluttered for operators.
+This not only improves their safety but also the efficiency of their movements.

 Faster operator training

-In the Houston market, there is a high demand for qualified welders, and the Exterran Brittmoore facility in the past had struggled to find operators with two to three years of experience.
+In the Houston market, there is a high demand for qualified welders.
+The Exterran Brittmoore facility in the past struggled to find operators with two to three years of experience.

-Having a pipe shop standardized with the PipeWorx welding system has leveled the playing field for recruiting and retaining welding operators at the Brittmoore facility.
-Exterran is able to bring in welding operators with less training and bring them up to speed quickly with the new system.
+Having a pipe shop standardized with the PipeWorx system leveled the playing field for recruiting and retaining welders.
+Exterran can bring in welders with less training and bring them up to speed quickly with the system.

 “We brought in six new welders that had no experience on the product whatsoever.
 In a matter of four or five days, they were at zero defects, and their productivity was right where we have our more senior operators,” Koprivnak says.
 “If we can get those kind of results, the sky is the limit.”